Europe - Sofia

 For a comprehensive review of the Europe market, click below:

-Sofia has been named one of the top 10 best places in the world for start-up companies, especially in the information technology sector.
+Sofia is the capital and largest city of Bulgaria, located in the western part of the country and having a population of 1.3 million as of 2024, making it the most populous city in Bulgaria.
 The city is home to the National Opera and Ballet of Bulgaria, the National Palace of Culture, the Vasil Levski National Stadium, the Ivan Vazov National Theatre, the National Archaeological Museum and the Serdica Amphitheatre, all of which have cultural importance in southeast Europe.
-The Globalization and World Cities Research Network has Sofia ranked as a Beta global city; it is also ranked 62nd in the world's financial centres.
+The Globalization and World Cities Research Network has ranked Sofia as a Beta global city in 2022; it is also ranked 98th in the world's financial centres in 2023.
 Sofia is Bulgaria's economic centre and is home to the Bulgarian National Bank and the Bulgarian Stock Exchange, as well as most of the country's major Bulgarian and foreign companies.
-Sofia Airport is Bulgaria's only international airport, and in 2019 it exceeded 7 million passengers for the first time, which increased at a CAGR of 9.0% over the last decade.
-BH Air, Bulgaria Air and Bulgarian Air Charter have their home bases at the airport, as well as Ryanair and Wizz Air.
+Sofia Airport is Bulgaria's only international airport, and in 2019 it exceeded 7 million passengers for the first time, experiencing a compound annual growth rate (CAGR) of 9.0% over the preceding decade.
+Following the impact of the pandemic, in 2022 Sofia Airport served 6 million passengers, and in 2023 passenger numbers increased to 7 million, a return to 2019 volume.
+BH Air, Bulgaria Air and Bulgarian Air Charter have their home bases at the airport, and Ryanair and Wizz Air both use it as a regional base.
 Sofia is also home to a diverse range of cultural enterprises as well as a thriving film-related service market.
-Over the last 18 years The Sofia Film Festival has grown to become the largest and most important film festival in the Balkans.
+Over the last 28 years, the Sofia Film Festival has grown to become the largest and most important film festival in the Balkans.
 The National Film Archive, which focuses on Bulgaria's film history, is also located in the capital.

 Change In Value For Market: (€Euro)